 “I woke up realizing that I have a child to live for and I have so much life left,” Kim said.
 “I can give up, but if it wasn’t for him I don’t know if I would be pushing through.
 I have a son, I have been through so much and there is no way I can give up.”

 A wave of worsening symptoms, from difficulty washing her hair to not being able to move the entire left side of her body, made Kim go back to her doctor, who incorrectly diagnosed her with sciatica (nerve pain that radiates from the lower back).

 “You definitely don’t have sciatica,” the doctor told Kim at her follow-up appointment.
 He asked if Parkinson’s ran in her family, completed some basic motor tests and then referred her to a neurologist.

 “You are one of the healthiest people I have ever seen in my life,” the first of three neurologists told Kim.
 Six months of extensive testing later, her third neurologist — a movement disorder specialist — administered an in-office motor test and immediately diagnosed her with Parkinson’s.
 Kim was a few days shy of her 34th birthday.

 With no family history, she told her doctors about a childhood experience where a tornado hit her elementary school, leaving nine children dead and injuring 17.
 Kim suffered from severe head trauma that day.
 Her doctors theorized that this brain injury could have caused her Parkinson’s, which may have stayed dormant until she had her son.
-After her diagnosis, a brain scan showed that one side of her brain had almost no A chemical messenger (neurotransmitter) that regulates movement and emotions. and the other only had a little.
+After her diagnosis, a brain scan showed that one side of her brain had almost no dopamine and the other only had a little.

 “Honestly, I was always a negative Nancy and it was even worse after I was diagnosed.
 I was full of fear and felt like my life was over,” Kim said.
 But Kim decided to begin thinking positively, for her son.